ansible-community/antsibull/docs/build-ansible.rst

     # (This generates the dependency file and updates changelog.yaml)
     antsibull-build prepare 3.1.0 --data-dir ansible-build-data/3

-    # Until we get separate versions for ansible-base working correctly:
+    # Until we get separate versions for ansible-core working correctly:
     # https://github.com/ansible-community/antsibull/issues/187
     # We'll need to update the ansible-core version manually.
 Follow
     # these steps after running antsibull-build prepare above:
     # vim ansible-build-data/3/ansible-3.1.0.deps
-    # Change the ansible-base version information in here to the latest compatible version on pypi
+    # Change the ansible-core version information in here to the latest compatible version on pypi

     # Create the ansible release
     # (This generates a single tarball for ansible with a dep on the ansible-core package)